egaruba/Human-Resources-Analytics-Dashboard/README.md

 ## Data Preparation

+Field Name	Description	Data Type
+EmployeeID	Unique identifier for each employee	VARCHAR(50) Gender	Gender of the employee	VARCHAR(50) MaritalStatus	Marital status of the employee	VARCHAR(50) AgeRange	Age range of the employee	VARCHAR(50)
+Age	Age of the employee	INT
+Department	Department where the employee works	VARCHAR(50) Education	Highest education level attained	VARCHAR(50) EducationField	Field of education specialization	VARCHAR(50) JobRole	Role of the employee within the company	VARCHAR(50) BusinessTravel	Frequency of business travel	VARCHAR(50) DistanceFromHome	Distance from home to workplace	INT OverTime	Whether employee works overtime	VARCHAR(50) EmploymentStatus	Current employment status	VARCHAR(50) JobInvolvement	Level of job involvement	INT PerformanceRating	Performance rating of the employee	INT

 In the data preparation phase, I performed the following tasks:

 Created a database, setup tables, and imported data.[PIC]